UM-PEPL/HallThruster.jl/docs/src/tutorials/simulation.md

 ### Extract plasma properties

-Lastly, we can obtain plasma properties by indexing a `Solution` object with a `:Symbol`.
+Lastly, we can obtain plasma properties by indexing a `Solution` object with a `Symbol`.
 For instance, if we want to extract the time-averaged ion velocity of singly-charged ions, we could do

 ```julia